devilry/devilry-userdoc/src/examiner_bulkedit_guide.rst

 The groups that you selected are listed after the ``Edit feedback for:`` text, please make sure that it is complete and correct before you take further actions.
 Provide your feedback.
 Click *Preview* button to get a glimpse on how your feedback will look when completely rendered.
-Be aware that *Preview* will save your feedback draft on each group and you will be able to come back and edit further from the *Preview* view.
+Be aware that *Preview* will save your feedback draft on each group.
+You will be able to come back and edit further in the next step.

 If you want to publish your work right away just click *Publish*.